How Do (MAP) Controlled Thermostats Actually Work.

 - Faster warm up

-This, in effect, gives the (ECU) a number of new operating modes unavailable with a standard wax thermostat.
-The beauty of this concept and design is that it operates completely unnoticed by the driver.
-This continues over the life of the thermostat with no required service.
+This, in effect, gives the (ECU) a number of new operating modes; unavailable with a standard wax thermostat.
+The beauty of this concept and design is that; it operates completely unnoticed by the driver.
+And, continues over the life of the thermostat with no required service.

-Electronic MAP-Controlled Thermostats are maintenance-free and designed to last for the life of the engine.
-However, external factors such as low-grade coolant and failure to regularly service the coolant can lead to material failure.
-Other possible causes of failure include previous damage caused by thermal overloading or contamination.
+(MAP) Controlled Thermostats are maintenance-free.
+And, are designed to last for the life of the engine.
+However, external factors such as low-grade coolant along with; failure to regularly service the coolant can lead to material failure.
+Other possible causes of failure include; previous damage caused by thermal overloading or contamination.

 Possible Repair Procedures Include: